RelationshusetGekko/director/README.md

 ## Usage

-The first thing we need to do to start using the scheduler is to get our hands on a schedule object.
-When first starting out you will probably want to load the schedule from a config file:
+The first thing we need to do to start using the scheduler is to get our hands on a schedule object:

-    config = BroadcampScheduler::Config.load_file('path/to/config')
-    schedule = BroadcampScheduler::Schedule.create(config)
+    schedule = B56Scheduler::Schedule.new

-The config object can be instantiated from a YAML file.
-The most simple example is a schedule that basically does nothing but run an action when it's told to:

-    triggers:
-      invitation:
-        trigger_on: participant_join
-        action: send_invite
+Then we need to add a trigger to the schedule:

+    schedule.add_trigger(:invitation,
+                         :on => :participant_join,
+                         :action => :send_invite)

 Then we need to tell the schedule which handlers are to be used for handling which actions.
-Say we have an InviteSender class.
-It should take the participant id as an argument to the constructor and respond to run:
+Say we have an InviteSender module like this:

-    class InviteSender
+    module InviteSender
-      def initialize(participant_id)
-        @participant_id = participant_id
-      end
+      extend self
-      def run
+      def call(participant_id)
         # Do something
       end
     end